Our Team

 Ben brings a collaborative, equity-driven approach to his work and excels at streamlining systems, supporting employee engagement, and managing strategic change.
 He holds a B.A. in International Affairs and Geography from the George Washington University, graduating magna cum laude.
 In his free time, Ben is an avid reader and reality TV watcher, a subpar but passionate baker, and a lover of live music.

-Christabelle Robinson, Programs Assistant
+Christabelle Robinson, Global Programs Coordinator

 Christabelle (she/they) is a lived experience professional, award-winning advocate, and strategic communicator working at the intersection of survivor leadership, disability justice, and ethical storytelling.
 She is deeply committed to transforming how survivors are engaged, not as symbols of trauma, but as skilled leaders, strategists, and changemakers.